 Using an assumed name can provide a number of benefits for businesses and entrepreneurs looking to establish a brand, but it can also create significant exposure to claims of infringement by other business entities that have established rights to a name.

 Filing an assumed name certificate alone is not enough to protect your brand or your business.
 A sound foundation begins with proactive intellectual property protections and comprehensive counsel from experienced attorneys.

 At Hendershot Cowart P.C., our Houston-based lawyers leverage over a century of collective experience to help businesses navigate the process of filing an assumed name certificate.
 This includes performing due diligence to check for existing use, devising strategies to proactively acquire and maintain rights to a name, and ensuring the ability to enforce those rights should that name be infringed upon by others.

 Hendershot Cowart P.C. offers a range of business, trademark litigation, and intellectual property law services.
-To speak with an attorney about your potential matter, call or contact us online.
+To speak with our Houston business lawyer about your potential matter, call or contact us online.